oberger4711/dotfiles/README.md

 ## Synopsis
 My Configurations and plugins for vim, zsh and tmux.
-They should work on Ubuntu systems.
+They should (at least) work on Ubuntu systems.

 ## Motivation
 The configuration shall be applied by simply running the scripts.